SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that take place in the United States on May 31:
+Here are some notable events that have occurred in the USA on May 31:

-- **Memorial Day Observance**: This holiday, honoring the men and women who lost their lives in military service to the country, is observed on the last Monday in May each year.
-It may fall on May 31 during certain years.

-- **National Macaroon Day**: Celebrated every May 31, this foodie holiday encourages people to indulge in the delicious dessert known as macarons,
+- **1884**: Construction of the first electric streetcar began in Richmond, Virginia, marking a pivotal moment in public transportation.
+- **1927**: The United States celebrated the first day of the definitive immigration act known as the Johnson-Reed Act, which restricted immigration from certain countries.
+- **1961**: In an early literacy integration move, a presidential committee recommended the abolition of racial segregation in Southern
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 💖🌈✨"
+"Rise above the clouds, and your dreams will shine bright! ☁️✨🌈"